lgleasain/mirror-quickstart-ruby/README.md

 ## Deploying the project

+This example has been tested on Heroku,  but can be deployed on other servers.
+See [this](http://www.polyglotprogramminginc.com/getting-started-with-google-glass-development-using-the-mirror-api-and-heroku/) blog post for more information.
 To deploy the Quick Start to your host server, copy the Ruby Quick Start directory to your web server and configure it as a Rack application per your server's instructions.
 [Phusion Passenger](http://www.modrails.com/) along with [Apache httpd](http://httpd.apache.org/) or